brhamidi/philosophers/README.md

 # philosophers
-Understand threads and mutex through famous the famous problem of philosophers' dinner
+Understand threads and mutex through the famous problem of philosophers' dinner